maxxytjr/Customer-Segmentation/README.md

 This was achieved by analyzing the attributes and demographic information of existing customers and the rest of the population in Germany, begging the question: *what makes a customer or a non-customer?*.

-The insights gained could be used to motivate marketing strategies targeted at specific clusters of the population, instead of reaching out to the whol population of Germany.
+The insights gained could be used to motivate marketing strategies targeted at specific clusters of the population, instead of reaching out to the entire population of Germany.

 # Datasets